-When towing, never remove the ignition key or disconnect the ignition with the start button.
+• During towing, never switch off the ignition using the start button.
 Otherwise, the electronic lock of the steering column could suddenly become blocked and it would be impossible to steer the vehicle.
 This could cause an accident, serious injury and loss of control of the vehicle.